|HP Short Guide|

 In the area of north-east Lomellina, the terraced land that slopes down to the bed of the river Ticino, Vigevano unfolds before the tourists with its suggestive monuments of the Middle Ages and the Renaissance.

 This town, worldwide famous as industrial centre and "capital" of the footwear production, boasts works of art such as the Ducal square, one the most beautiful piazzas in Italy, and the Castle, that stands out among all others in Lombardy.

 |In this guide|

+The most ancient heart of Vigevano dates back to the early Middle Ages.
+At that time it was a fortified town nearby a ford in the river Ticino.
 The town became a free city state and due to its strategic position, also became the object of conflict between Pavia and Milan.The town fell under the rule of the noble family Della Torre and entered its golden era starting from the XIV century under the Viscontis and, from midway through the fifteenth century, under the Sforza family becoming ducal city, a thriving centre for traders and skilled crafts-men and a Bishop'sseat.
 For centuries the town was an important centre for textiles, particularly silk and wool.
 However, in the second half of the nineteenth century, textile production made way for the shoe manufacturing industry.

 Today, Vigevano is still the most important town in Italy for footwear manufacturing generally.

 The West highway intersects with the road SS 494 that links Vigevano with Milan; the motorway A4 from Turin branches off at Galliate and the motorway A7 from Genua at Gropello Cairoli, both close to the town.

 A residential wing for the Duchess was added to the rear part of the "Maschio" and the elegant "Loggia delle Dame" was erected.

 This marked the beginning of a gradual decline; it went on to be used as army barracks for more than three centuries.